SchokiCoder/book_modern_c/src/11_input.md

 ## No running in the hallways

-One thing i want to mention is that input is like... a very dangerous pair of scissors... and you shouldn't run with scissors.
+One thing I want to mention is that input is like... a very dangerous pair of scissors... and you shouldn't run with scissors.
 For as much fun they can bring into an application, it can also make you your own worst enemy.